adioshun/gitBook_MIT_Self-DrivingCars/lecture-2-deep-reinforcement-learning-for-motion-planning.md

  * NAND gate가 정상 동작 한다면 어떤 logical function도 만들수 있으므로 중요

 * Learning is the process of gradually adjusting the __weights__ and Seeing how it has an effect on the rest of the network

+## 4. Feed-Forward Neural Network

+## 5. Reinforcement Learning
+Philosophical Motivation for Reinforcement Learning
+* Takeaway from Supervised Learning: Neural networks are great at memorization and not (yet) great at reasoning.
+* Hope for Reinforcement Learning: Brute-force propagation of outcomes to knowledge about `states` and `actions`.
+ * This is a kind of brute-force “reasoning”